Council collects rates from residents and businesses to help fund our infrastructure and services.

 Depending on your land value, your rates may be calculated using the minimum rate or the rate in the dollar.

-Council does not receive more money when property values rise.
+Council does not receive more money when land values rise.

 Service charges are also included in your annual rates notice, including water and sewerage access charges.